Getting Started with Natural Remedies? Save Time, Money, & Effort with These 7 Expert Tips

 Once you experience success with them, you can then move on to specialized supplements because you’ll have the confidence to use them well.

-If you’re not sure where to start, my eBook The Minimalist Natural Medicine Cabinet can help.
-In it, I’ll show you how to use a small number of simple remedies to treat common health concerns like headaches, fevers, colds, warts, burns, and more.
+If you’re not sure where to start, my book The Minimalist Natural Medicine Cabinet can help.
+In it, I’ll show you how to use a small number of simple remedies to successfully treat common health concerns like headaches, fevers, colds, warts, burns, and more.

 #4: Focus on What Matters Most